 HOW TO POSE FOR AMAZING WEDDING PICTURES – EVEN IF YOU ARE NOT A MODEL

 Every newlywed couple has one or two of their best wedding pictures hanging on their wall or sitting on their mantel.
-In this age of social media, they’ll probably want to post a few wedding pictures Facebook or Instagram as well as other social media pages.
+In this age of social media, they’ll probably want to post a few wedding pictures on Facebook or Instagram as well as other social media websites.
 People love great pictures of themselves, especially ones that are flattering.
-Flattering portraits are a great way to remember one of the best days of your life and are also great conversation starters.
-Everyone wants to have a picture perfect wedding and great wedding photos to display, but achieving that mantel worthy shot is not always easy.
+Flattering portraits are a great way to remember one of the best days of your life, They are also great conversation starters.
+Everyone wants to have a picture perfect wedding along with great wedding photos to display.
+However, achieving that mantel worthy shot is not always easy especially for camera shy people.
 Unless you’re a model or an actor, you’re probably not used to standing in front of a camera.
-Many people are not aware that there are actual techniques and rules for posing and looking good.
-Sure there is the occasional selfie or group photo at a party but none of those can really compare to posing for bridal portraits.
+Many people are also not aware that there are actual techniques and rules for posing and looking good.
+Sure there is the occasional selfie or group photo at a party that happens to come out great, but none of those can really compare to posing for bridal portraits.
 There is often a lot of pressure when posing for wedding photos because unlike those amazing photos that you see in all those bridal magazines, your wedding day is not staged and you usually won’t get a do over.
 A little practice in front of a mirror will help you get past the fear of being in front of lens.
-This article will help you come up with different poses so that your pictures are not static and you always look good.
+This article on tips for posing, will help you come up with different poses so that your pictures are not static and you always look great.

 BELOW: Action Posing, If you feel awkward simply standing in front of the camera, you can break the awkward ice by simply walking.
-One sequence can become several different poses by changing where each person is looking.
-For this photo the couple is looking at each other.
+One walking sequence can become several different poses by simply changing where each person is looking.
+For this photo, the couple is looking at each other.
 I also shot the couple looking forward smiling as well as the groom looking at the bride and the bride looking at the groom.
+It’s true that you many have to walk, then reset and walk again, and even again.
+Each time you should change up the pose.
+First look at each other, then the bride can look at the camera while the groom looks at the bride, maybe the groom could kiss her hand while walking.
+Have fun with this, I think you will find that this is one of the most fun tips for posing you will find.
 This photos of Stacie & Jason was taken at Broken Sound Country Club in Boca Raton, Florida.

 Most good photographers will help you with posing.
 However, it is really up to you to convey the facial expression which comes in part from being confortable with your photographer and confident that your poses will look good.
 In part, it’s the genuine emotion that helps bring the photographs to life.
-That being said, here are a few tips to help you pose for your wedding pictures.
+That being said, here are a few tips for posing to help you pose for your wedding pictures.
 Also, these posing tips will apply for your honeymoon photos as well as other vacation photos.
 The photo below was also taken at the Boca Raton Resort and Club.
 I’m sure you could tell looking at the photos in this article I photograph many weddings in Boca Raton.
 I’m actually based in Boynton Beach which is just north of Boca Raton.
-However, many people planning their wedding consider me a Boca Raton Photographer.
+I cover all of South Florida and have even photographed many weddings through out the Caribbean.

 The groom holding the brides hand is another easy way for couples to pose.
 This shot taken at Boca Raton Resort and Club can be broken up into several different shots.
 Here the groom is looking at the bride while she looks at her flowers.
 Another similar pose could be the bride looking at the camera, while he looks at her.
 For this pose they could look at each other, or she could look at the groom while he smiles for the camera.
 This one simple pose could potentially make several different photos.